CommonAccord/Site-Org/Doc/NDA/MIT/TLO/MutualForm_T01_V01.md

 5.Ti=NO WARRANTY

-5.sec=All Confidential Information is provided “as is.”
-Neither party makes any warranties, expressed or implied, regarding its Confidential Information’s accuracy, completeness, suitability or performance.
+5.sec=All Confidential Information is provided "as is."
+Neither party makes any warranties, expressed or implied, regarding its Confidential Information's accuracy, completeness, suitability or performance.

 6.Ti=TERM OF AGREEMENT

 6.sec=The term of this Agreement shall commence on the Effective Date and terminate on the earliest of (a) conclusion of the Purpose, (b) three years from the date of this Agreement or (c) the date on which a party provides notice of termination of this Agreement to the other.
-A Receiving Party’s obligations with respect to use and nondisclosure of the Disclosing Party’s Confidential Information shall survive for a period of three years following receipt of the information.
+A Receiving Party's obligations with respect to use and nondisclosure of the Disclosing Party's Confidential Information shall survive for a period of three years following receipt of the information.

 7.Ti=RETURN OR DESTRUCTION OF CONFIDENTIAL INFORMATION

-7.sec=Following termination of this Agreement, the Receiving Party shall, at the direction of the Disclosing Party, either destroy or return to the Disclosing Party all documents, materials, and other tangible manifestations of the Disclosing Party’s Confidential Information and shall destroy any electronic or digital manifestations of the Disclosing Party’s Confidential Information, except that the Receiving Party may retain one copy of the Confidential Information solely for the purpose of monitoring its obligations under this Agreement.
+7.sec=Following termination of this Agreement, the Receiving Party shall, at the direction of the Disclosing Party, either destroy or return to the Disclosing Party all documents, materials, and other tangible manifestations of the Disclosing Party's Confidential Information and shall destroy any electronic or digital manifestations of the Disclosing Party's Confidential Information, except that the Receiving Party may retain one copy of the Confidential Information solely for the purpose of monitoring its obligations under this Agreement.

 8.Ti=NOTICES